Editor’s Note (12/22/20): This story has been updated to reflect new records set through the November 30 end of the hurricane season.

 (The Atlantic hurricane database, managed by the National Hurricane Center, extends back to 1851.
 The lists of alternating male and female hurricane names have been in use since 1979.)

 Wildfires have taken an enormous toll on western U.S. communities, both from flames and harmful smoke.
-California has borne the worst of it.
-Here are some of the records that have been set:
+California bore the worst of it.
+Here are some of the records that were set:

-- Fires have so far burned more than four million acres across California, about doubling the previous record of nearly two million acres set in 2018.
+- Fires burned more than four million acres across California, about doubling the previous record of nearly two million acres set in 2018.
 Quality records of fires size in California go back to 1932.

-- Five of California’s six largest fires are burning this year.
+- Five of California’s six largest fires burned this year.

-- On October 14 Colorado’s Cameron Peak Fire surged to become the largest in state history, surpassing the record set less than two months prior by the Pine Gulch Fire.
-As of October 15, the new record holder has burned more than 164,000 acres.
+- On October 14 Colorado’s Cameron Peak Fire surged to become the largest in state history, burning more than 208,000 acres and surpassing the record set less than two months prior by the Pine Gulch Fire.

 Rain and Flooding